aws-samples/ai-based-windturbine-inspection-blogpost/README.md

 This repository provides the example SAM (Serverless Application Model) template and two AWS Lambda functions disucussed in the blog post AI Driven Visual Inspection of Wind Turbines based on Drones Pictures <link>.

+This is an example business logic.
+Not intended for production.

 ## Security